torsteins/inf102f18-mandatory1/README.md

 Deadline: Wednesday October 17, 2018 at 23:59

+The final deadline for this mandatory assignment has passed.
+Check out the proposed solutions on the [solutions](https://github.com/torsteins/inf102f18-mandatory1/tree/solution) branch.

 ## Organizational notes

 This assignment is an individual task, however you are encouraged to